Your shopping basket

 Cosmos Organic

-• Nanomaterials and ethoxylated materials (PEG, Sodium Laureth Sulfate) prohibited.
+• Nanomaterials and ethoxylated substances (PEG, Sodium Laureth Sulfate) are prohibited.

-• Exclusive use of raw materials meeting the criteria defined by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+• Exclusive use of raw materials that comply with the criteria defined by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES)

 • Packaging: PVC and polystyrene prohibited

-• No minimum percentage of ingredients of natural origin, just an incentive to use as many as possible
+• No minimum percentage of natural ingredients, simply an incentive to use as many as possible.

-• 2% authorized petrochemical compounds (9 authorized half-natural, half-petrochemical molecules)
+• 2% authorized petrochemical compounds (9 authorized semi-natural, semi-petrochemical molecules)

-• Only 95% of plant ingredients are organically grown: why not 100%?
+• Only 95% of plant-based ingredients are organically grown: why not 100%?

-• 5 naturally occurring synthetic preservatives are authorized: why not use their natural equivalents?
+• Five synthetic preservatives that occur naturally are permitted: why not use their natural equivalents?

 • Authorized palm oil derivatives